Undertake research with the Institute of Cosmology and Gravitation (ICG)

 For more information, please see here https://daphnejackson.org/about-fellowships/

 Royal Astronomical Society Research Fellowships and the Norman Lockyer Fellowship provide support for up to 3 years for early career research astronomers and geophysicists.
 Applications are restricted to candidates who have a recognized PhD (or equivalent) obtained no more than 5 years before the start of their position or who have taken their viva before the application deadline and expect to be awarded the PhD by the time of appointment.
-These are offered on a 3-year cycle, and the next opportunity is expected to be in 2024.
+These are offered on a 3-year cycle, and the next opportunity will be in 2024 (deadline not yet announced).

 Future Leaders Fellowships will grow the strong supply of talented individuals needed to ensure a vibrant environment for research and innovation in the UK.
 The scheme is open to researchers and innovators from across business, universities, and other organisations.